-With the way the financial media covers the economy, it’s no surprise that from time to time, you might wonder how to prepare for a recession.
+With the way the world is going right now, it’s no surprise that you might be wondering how to prepare for a recession.

 Luckily, there are some solid, common-sense, basic things you can do to prepare your finances for a recession, although quite frankly, your mileage may vary.
 It’s easier to prepare for a recession depending on when it hits in your life, and if you’re already employed and earning money, it’ll be easier than preparing as a student about to graduate.

 However, no matter who you are, the basics remain the same.
-You’ll want to make sure to tackle the steps that are going to be overall great for your finances even if a recession is years away, but you’ll equally want to avoid the panicky fear-based moves that can actually hinder your financial situation.
+You’ll want to make sure to tackle the steps that are going to be overall great for your finances no matter what happens, but you’ll equally want to avoid the panicky fear-based moves that can actually hinder your financial situation.

 Because say it with me now: